systematic-uol/systematic-uol.github.io/docs/glossary.md

 ## N

 **NHSA**
-<br>Northern Health Science Alliance, an alliance with membership that includes a number of hospital trusts and universities across the North of England
+Northern Health Science Alliance, an alliance with membership that includes a number of hospital trusts and universities across the North of England

 <br>